Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

-# Android Notifications
+# Android notifications

 ## Manage notification channels

-Starting in Android 8.0, all notifications must be assgined to a notification channel.
-In the notification package, a set of APIs are provided to manage notification channels.
-Below is an example of how to create a notification channel.
+Starting in Android 8.0, all notifications must be assigned to a notification channel.
+The Unity Mobile Notifications package provides a set of APIs to manage notification channels.
+The example below shows how to create a notification channel.

 ```c#
 var channel = new AndroidNotificationChannel()